olebole/irafdoc/doc/system.references.rst

   or other help modules pertaining to the given topic, where <i>topic</i> may be a keyword, phrase, or any general pattern as would be input to the <i>match</i>
   task.
 By default the full help database will be searched.
-If desired, the <tt>"one-liner"</tt> information used for topic searching may be extracted and used to prepare a quick-reference file to speed further searches.
+If desired, the <span style="font-family: monospace;">"one-liner"</span> information used for topic searching may be extracted and used to prepare a quick-reference file to speed further searches.
   This is not done by default because the help database is too dynamic, e.g., new external packages may be installed at any time, by any user, or new